fiatsend/techical-achitecture/Fiatsend-Technical-Architecture-SCF43-Integration.md

 ### 4.1 What the Off-Ramp Layer Does in Fiatsend

 The off-ramp integration layer enables regulated settlement from Stellar assets (USDC) into local fiat rails.
-In Fiatsend, this layer is the programmable bridge from stablecoin liquidity to end-recipient bank/mobile destinations.
+In Fiatsend, this layer is the programmable bridge from stablecoin liquidity to end-recipient mobile money destinations.

 ### 4.2 Off-Ramp Payment Flow